 Parents should contact their school or the HAF Team for enquiries regarding the additional eligibility criteria (noted below) from 6 November 2023.

-Registered holiday schemes offer up to 16 hours of free attendance.
-They provide a range of fun experiences, a healthy meal and snacks.
+Registered holiday schemes are offering up to 16 hours of free attendance for eligible children and young people.
+A range of fun experiences, a healthy meal and snacks are available.

 - Families receiving income-related free school meals (FSM)

-- Families where there FSM eligible and non-eligible children in the same household
+- Families where FSM eligible and non-eligible children live in the same household

 - Newly arrived refugee families